-WSDOT applied to the US Department of Transportation for $8,360,000 in federal grant funding from the 2022 Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program.
+WSDOT was awarded $5,000,000 in federal grant funding from the 2022 Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program by the US Department of Transportation.
 This website includes the grant application materials and supporting documents.

 Collectively titled “Reconnecting I-90 Communities,” this application includes three main activities.

 - In Spokane, WSDOT will partner with the City of Spokane to develop community-supported grade-separated solutions, such as a land bridge, to address the barrier created by I-90 through the East Central Neighborhood.
 Grant funds will move this study to 30% design, which will be combined with the recent state legislative approval of $4 million to take this project to 90% design.